mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 ### Intuitive Understanding

-Think of each layer as asking increasingly sophisticated questions:
+You can think of each layer as asking increasingly sophisticated questions:

 - **Input Layer**: "What are the raw features?" (pixel values, word embeddings, etc.)
 - **Hidden Layers**: "What patterns exist?" (edges, shapes, concepts)